mayconht/Playwright-ReqRoll---Personal-Study/README.md

 1. Install VS Code and the “Dev Containers” extension (or open in GitHub Codespaces).
 2. Press F1 and type "Dev Container: Start in Container"
-3. Open the folder in a container; the post-create hooks will:
+3. The post-create hooks will:
     - `dotnet restore`
     - `dotnet build`
     - install Playwright browsers via the generated script